 4. Daylilies

-Professional gardener Annette Hurt says Daylilies are easy plants for the garden because “although they thrive best in moist but well-drained soil, in reality they are not that fussy about soil conditions and are happy to be planted in both full sun and part shady conditions.’’
+Annette Hurt says Daylilies are easy to grow because "although they thrive best in moist, well-drained soil, they're not too fussy about soil conditions and happily grow in both full sun and part shade."

 5. Rudbeckia

-These sunny plants, which look rather like tall golden daisies with a brown or black centre, are actually related to the sunflower.
-They are easy to grow and love a sunny or part-shaded spot.
-The more common varieties boast bright yellow petals, but they also come in tones of orange, copper, and brown - perfect for harvest-time flower arrangements.
-Not only are they easy to grow, as they aren’t fussy about soil type, but they will happily self seed.
+These sunny plants, which look like tall golden daisies with a brown or black center, are related to the sunflower.
+They're easy to grow and love a sunny or partially shaded spot.
+Their bright yellow petals and orange, copper, and brown hues make them a low-maintenance choice for harvest decorations.
+They're easy to grow, too.
+They self-seed and aren't fussy about soil, so you can relax knowing they won't require much attention.

 6. Pansies